Violetta0303/Bi-LSTM-Relation-Extraction/README.md

 ## Installation Guide

-1. Install Dependencies
+1. Install Dependencies:

-   : Execute the following command in the project root directory to install the required Python libraries:
+   Execute the following command in the project root directory to install the required Python libraries:

    bash